VirgilSecurity/virgil-crypto-javascript/README.md

 ```

 > **Important!** You will need Node.js version >= 4.5.0 < 5 or >= 6 to use virgil-crypto.
-If you have a different version, you can use [nvm](https://github.com/creationix/nvm)
+If you have a different version, consider upgrading, or use [nvm](https://github.com/creationix/nvm)
 (or a similar tool) to install Node.js of supported version alongside your current installation.
 If you only intend to use virgil-crypto in a browser environment, you can ignore this warning.